-The first step to managing your SSL certificates is to identify what you have deployed.
+The first step to managing your SSL certificates is to identify the certificates you have deployed.
 To do this, CertAlert carries out network discovery to find and evaluate SSL certificates on your network.

 CertAlert monitors the certificates it finds; it can be configured to send timely alerts to one or more recipients when certificates need renewing.